lichengzou0509/Academic-CV/content/authors/admin/_index.md

 highlight_name: true
 ---

-Licheng Zou is now a research intern under supervision of Dr. Alex Roxin in the computational neuroscience group in Centre de Recerca Matematica, Spain.
-With a background in mathematics, he cultivated research interest in neuroscience on third year bachelor study and conducted two undergraduate internships in Shanghai and Amsterdam to gain broader insights into brain research.
-More recently, he is actively exploring the synaptic mechanism of long-term memory inside hippocampus and olfactory circuit.
+Licheng Zou is now a research internin the computational neuroscience group in Centre de Recerca Matematica, Spain.
+With a background in mathematics, he cultivated his research interest in neuroscience on third year bachelor study and later on finished two undergraduate internships in Shanghai and Amsterdam for broader insights into scientific research.
+More recently, he is actively exploring the computational synaptic mechanism of long-term memory inside hippocampus and olfactory circuit.
 {style="text-align: justify;"}